grumdrig/slog/README.md

 that works like UNARY and takes both params from the stack, but only for the lesser-used operators.

-Output a symbol table for the debugger

-Change 'var' to 'let'?

 It would seem more natural if function call argments were pushed on the stack from last to first?
 Or am I thinking about this wrong right now?
 I guess it's the opposite of how binary operators work.
 I'm doing external function calls